jl924/glacierRepo/README.md

 ## Ratings and Reviews

-The Ratings & Reviews module presents an interactive and user-friendly platform for displaying product reviews.
-The module incorporates several features to facilitate users in sorting, filtering, and reading reviews with ease.
-The module consists of the following functionalities:
+The Ratings & Reviews module offers an interactive and user-friendly interface to display product reviews.
+With various features designed to streamline the user experience, the module allows easy sorting, filtering, and reading of reviews.
+The module encompasses the following functionalities:

+- Reviews List:

+  - Core of the module and displays all available reviews for the user to read.
+  - Sortable by helpfulness, relevance, or newest.
+  - Filterable by text or rating given.

+- Write new review

+  - Form validated with Formik and Yup for the schema.
-Write new review: This feature enables users to create a new review for the product.
-It is accessed through a button labeled "write a review" at the bottom of the page.
+  - Enables users to create a new review for the product.
+  - Accessible through a button labeled "write a review" at the bottom of the page.

-Reviews List: The Reviews List is the core of the module and displays all available reviews for the user to read.
-The list displays two review titles at a time and offers a "show more" button to reveal additional reviews.
-The "show more" button is replaced by a "show less" button once all reviews have been displayed, which returns the list to its default state.
-Users can sort the reviews by helpfulness, relevance, or newest.

-Rating Breakdown: The Rating Breakdown displays the product's average rating and individual star bars that users can click on to filter the review list by that particular star rating.
-If users click on another star rating, it will be added to the filter.
-Double-clicking on the same star rating will bring the review list back to its default state.
+- Rating Breakdown:

+  - Displays the product's average rating and a distribution graph of ratings.
+    - Interactable by click/touch to filter the review list by that rating.

+- Product Breakdown:
-Product Breakdown: Displaying the average feedback received for all relevant product characteristics, this feature offers users a concise summary of the product's key characteristics.
+  - Displays the average feedback received for all relevant product characteristics
+  - This feature offers users a concise summary of the product's key characteristics.

 <p align="right">(<a href="#top">back to top</a>)</p>